Orlando Sá: Braga

 Sá was born in Barcelos, Braga District.
-He started his career in the youth ranks of S.C.
+He finished his youth career with S.C.
 Braga, and was promoted to the first team for the 2007–08 season only to be loaned immediately to lowly SC Maria da Fonte (third division).

 Sá returned to Braga in 2008, making his Primeira Liga debut on 5 January 2009 by playing one minute in a 2–0 home win against C.F.
 Os Belenenses.
 He scored his first goal in the competition on 8 March, as a late substitute in a 2–2 draw at C.F.
 Estrela da Amadora.

-During his period in Braga, Sá gained attention from English club Chelsea, but nothing ever materialised.
+During his spell, Sá attracted the attention of English club Chelsea, but nothing ever materialised.

 Porto

-On 1 June 2009, Sá moved to league champions FC Porto for an estimated fee of €3 million.
-Braga retained 20% economic rights on any future transfer fee, with an additional 20% being held by unknown parties.
+On 1 June 2009, Sá moved to league champions FC Porto for an estimated fee of €3 million; Braga retained 20% economic rights on any future transfer fee, with an additional 20% being held by unknown parties.
 Having arrived still injured from his previous club, he only made his competitive debut on 2 January 2010, starting in a 2–0 away victory over U.D.
 Oliveirense in the fourth round of the Taça de Portugal.

 Sá spent 2010–11 on loan to C.D.
 Nacional, appearing sparingly due to injury and technical decisions.
 His highlight was scoring the winner in a 2–1 home defeat of S.L.
-Benfica on 21 August 2010, and he finished the season with six official goals, plus one for the Portuguese under-23.
+Benfica on 21 August 2010, and he finished the season with seven official goals, including two for the Portugal under-23 team.